 ESA 2010 is a legislative text and at the same time a conceptual framework.
 This conceptual framework is supplemented with additional guidance documentation in the form of:

-The main aim of the document is to establish stable and appropriate procedures related to EDP and GFS methodological work, with a specific focus on clarity, transparency and timeliness.
+The main aim of the underlying document is to describe the procedures related to EDP and GFS methodological work, with a specific focus on clarity, transparency and timeliness.
 The document specifies the different types of methodological guidance in addition to ESA 2010, the consultation process for each type of guidance, as well as their implementation.

 Key concepts for measuring government deficit and debt

 ESA 2010 is a system for producing macro-economic statistics.
 As such, it records the economic reality of transactions rather than their legal form.
 This can involve looking through complex financial operations to understand who bears the financial risks and who has control over the rewards, irrespective of how the contracts have been constructed.

-- The classification of units: is a unit included inside or outside the government sector?
+Is a unit included inside or outside the government sector?
 The government deficit and debt are primarily affected by units classified to the government sector.
 This is determined by considering whether or not a unit is controlled by government and whether it is a non-market or market (financed mainly by its own sales) unit.
 Privately controlled market institutional units are not included in the government sector.

-- The timing of transactions: ESA 2010 records transactions on an accrual basis, i.e., when the economic activity takes place, rather than when the cash is paid.
+ESA 2010 records transactions on an accrual basis, i.e., when the economic activity takes place, rather than when the cash is paid.
 Such differences may be large, and therefore significant for the government deficit.

-ESA 2010 distinguishes non-financial transactions such as consumption, wages and salary, subsidies or grants to cover losses, which directly affect the government deficit; and financial transactions as e.g. the acquisition of financial assets or the repayment of debts, which do not.
+ESA 2010 distinguishes non-financial transactions such as intermediate consumption, wages and salaries, subsidies or transfers to cover losses of public corporations, which directly affect the government deficit; and financial transactions as e.g. the acquisition of financial assets or the repayment of debt, which do not.